 1. Social media marketing

-There are several reasons behind this, but the three most important ones are – simplicity, cost-efficiency and sales.
-Starting a social media account is much simpler than developing a website and it is something you can do without any previous knowledge or experience.
-All you really need is an email address.
+There are several reasons behind this, but the three most important ones are – simplicity, cost-efficiency, and sales.
+Starting a social media account is much simpler than developing a website, and it is something you can do without any previous knowledge or experience.
+All you need is an email address.

-Finally, when it comes to sales, you can negotiate directly with your customers through social media instant messaging.
+Finally, you can negotiate directly with your customers through social media instant messaging when it comes to sales.
 This is a great temporary solution until you make your e-commerce website or find a reliable third-party distributor.